 Guava trees are hardy, aggressive perennials native to tropical and subtropical America.
 They are one of 150 species of Psidium, of which most are fruit bearing.
 Hardy the guava may be, but they do have their share of guava pest problems, most of which can be dealt with using natural pest control methods for guava trees.
 In order to incorporate guava pest control, it’s important to be able to identify insects that attack guava trees and fruit.
 The following article discusses guava pests and how to deter insects on guava.

 Insects that Attack Guava

-Caribbean fruit fly is one of the most damaging pests in Florida guava production.
-The larvae infest the fruit rendering unfit for human consumptions.
+The Caribbean fruit fly is one of the most damaging pests in Florida guava production.
+The larvae infest the fruit, rendering it unfit for human consumption.
 To avoid fruit fly damage, fruit must be picked prior to full maturity, which means harvesting at least three times per week.

 Brazilian guava trees have been seen with severe zinc deficiency due to the presence of nematodes and can be treated with zinc sulphate in two summer sprayings, 60 days apart.

 Aphids are sometimes found to inhabit guavas, leaving behind their sticky residue or honeydew.
 This honeydew attracts ants.
 Ants protect both aphids and scale insects from predators, and also move them around increasing the infestation.
 Ants can be combated by pruning any branches touching buildings or other plants that act as a bridge to the tree.
 Then wrap sticky tape around the trunk of the tree.
 Bait traps can also be set out around the base of the tree.

 How to Deter Insects on Guava